Q: When does the Call for Presentations open for IACP 2018?

 Q: If accepted, how much time will I be given to present?

 A: Most workshops are either 60 or 90 minutes long.
-Quick Hits sessions are set at 20 minutes long.
+Quick Hit sessions are 20 minutes long.
 Learning Labs last 2 hours due to the interactive nature of those workshops.
 In the Call for Presentations you must select the length of your presentation.
 This is purely for planning purposes and the IACP will assign workshop durations.

 Q: Can I promote any products or services during my presentation?

 A: No, IACP does not allow the promotion of products and services during educational sessions.
 Speakers can talk about products and services that have been used to solve a problem or address the presentation topic.
 Whenever possible presenters should suggest alternative products and services as well.
 Solutions Presentation Theater workshops are available for the promotion of products and services in the Exposition Hall Sunday-Tuesday.

 Q: When will I know if my presentation has been accepted for IACP 2018?

 A: The submitter will receive notification from the Conference Program Manager with a decision by mid-June 2018.